ghartsel/GX-Kernel/content/introduction.md

 The GX/Kernel partitions and classifies memory for fault management.
 If the type of memory is known, the kernel can verify that the data is consistent with the memory type.
-While this method does not guarantee fault detection, common types of memory corruption are detectable.
+While this method doesn't guarantee fault detection, common types of memory corruption are detectable.
 System and task stacks, kernel data structures, and kernel structures,